OnePunchMonk/ForgetMeNet/README.md

   --full-record-json '{"account_number": "CLI-001", "account_name": "CLITest"}'
 ```

-This sends the record to the unlearning system, and upon successful processing, a certificate is generated and logged to IPFS.
+This sends the record to the unlearning system, and upon successful processing, a certificate is generated and logged to IPFS

 ---

 ## 🔮 Future Improvements